SKyletoft/mop_templates/vsc_gui/templates/basic/README.md

 2. Set port.
 Hopefully there'll only be one to choose from, but if there are several you will just have to try them all
 3. Press `Do` next to `Compile`, `Load` and `Interactive` in that order.
 Wait for `Load` to complete before starting `Interactive`
 4. Type `go` in the terminal

-To add additional source files, just add them to the `FILES` variable in `makefile`.
-Make sure all lines but the last one end with `\`.